Rialto Channel

 Rialto, is a commercial television channel in New Zealand.
-It began broadcasting in November 2002 on SKY Network Television.
+It began broadcasting in November 2002 on Sky Network Television, who is its part-owner.
+Rialto developed from the Sundance Channel, owned by David Ross, entertainment entrepreneur John Barnett, businessman Wayne Brown and Peter Francis.

+In 2002, the latter three sold shares to Hawken, who has since owned the channel 50:50 with Ross.
+Sky is not involved with the overseas expansion.

 The channel screens films, documentaries and general entertainment programming.
 The channel has at times sponsored the New Zealand Film Awards.